wswin5k/therapy-track/README.md

 >  Once the app is installed steps 1 and 2 can be omitted for future connections.
 >  It will require reinstall after changes in native code or dependencies.

-1. Build a development build APK.
+1. Build a debug APK.
   ```sh
   docker compose run --rm expo bash -c "npx expo prebuild --platform android && cd android && ./gradlew assembleDebug"
   ```